 The result of erosion, geology’s might / (unless Bishop Ussher’s calculations are right).

-The Muskrat ain’t mighty, despite what you’ve heard. / So I mention this feature, grant it more than a word,
+The Muskrat ain’t mighty, despite what you’ve heard. / So I mention this feature (no obligation incurred),

 So you’ll think about stopping the next time you’re near / ’cause McElligot’s Hole is a place we hold dear.

 I’ve been there myself, taken more than a dip, / (in swin trunks or nekkid), in mid-winter’s grip,

 Though the summer’s far better for the shape of the hole / to concentrate coolness in its comforting bowl.

 And the reason for going by night or by day? / The benefit got, going miles from your way?